Libraries

 MPICH MPI: https://www.mpich.org/ (may require

-ScaLAPACK can be part of ACML (AMD) or cluster MKL (Intel).
-These libraries are recommended on the corresponding machines if available.
+For more information of ScaLAPACK, see http://www.netlib.org/scalapack/.
+ScaLAPACK can be part of ACML (AMD) or cluster MKL (Intel); these libraries are recommended on the corresponding machines if available.

 CP2K assumes that the MPI library implements MPI version 3.
 Older versions of MPI (e.g., MPI 2.0)